 Do measure and report

 Use your master budget to measure your company performance and ensure you’re allocating resources in the right way.
-By comparing budget or forecast data with past performance you’ll better understand whether you’re on track with company goals.
+By comparing budget or forecast data with past performance through financial reporting you’ll better understand whether you’re on track with company goals.

 Preparing a successful master budget, then, is all about people, processes and tools—as well as the data that underlies all of them.
 By collaborating across teams, having the right processes in place and using technology to connect data from different formats and across sources, you can create a single version of the truth and ensure a connected, comprehensive budget that takes into consideration every part of the business.